Quick Answer

 - occupation and TEER level;

-- job offers or targeted employer factors;
+- job offers or targeted employer factors, especially high-wage jobs;

 - age and human-capital factors;